ff98li/patient-deterioration-monitor/README.md

 ```

 ## Background & Clinical Rationale

-### The "80%" Reality
+### The "84%" Reality
-Current clinical literature establishes that cardiac arrest is rarely a sudden, unpredictable event.
-Research consistently demonstrates that 80% of in-hospital cardiac arrests are preceded by identifiable physiological warning signs, known as clinical antecedents (Schein et al., 1990).
-These signs typically manifest as progressive instability in respiratory rate, heart rate, or blood pressure, often occurring alongside subtle changes in mental status (Hillman et al., 2001).
+Current clinical literature establishes that cardiac arrest is rarely a sudden,
+unpredictable event.
+Research demonstrates that 84% of in-hospital cardiac arrests
+are preceded by documented clinical deterioration within eight hours of the event
+(Schein et al., 1990).
+These signs typically manifest as progressive instability
+in respiratory rate, heart rate, or blood pressure—70% of patients showed
+deterioration in respiratory or mental function prior to arrest (Schein et al., 1990).

-### The 6-8 Hour Window
+### The 8-Hour Window
-Crucially, these warning signs are detectable for an average of 6 to 8 hours prior to the terminal event (Schein et al., 1990; Hillman et al., 2001).
-This creates a significant "window of opportunity" for early intervention.
-However, traditional intermittent nursing checks (typically every 4-8 hours) frequently miss this window, leading to reactive "Code Blue" responses rather than proactive care (Kwon et al., 2018).
+Crucially, these warning signs are detectable within 8 hours prior to arrest
+(Schein et al., 1990).
+This creates a significant "window of opportunity" for
+early intervention.
+However, traditional intermittent nursing checks may miss
+this window, leading to reactive "Code Blue" responses rather than proactive care.

 ### Economic Impact
 The cost of missing this window is severe.
-Intensive Care Unit (ICU) transfers triggered by late-stage deterioration are significantly more expensive than early interventions delivered on the ward.
-Studies indicate that the direct costs per day for ICU survivors can be 6 to 7 times higher than for non-ICU care (Hamilton et al., 1995).
-Furthermore, complications arising from delayed detection, such as Acute Kidney Injury (AKI) or hospital-acquired infections, can increase mortality risk by 3-5 times and add substantially to the cost per episode (Observe Medical, 2021).
-By preventing unplanned ICU admissions, this system aims to reduce length of stay and alleviate capacity constraints ("bed blocking").
+Intensive Care Unit (ICU) transfers
+triggered by late-stage deterioration are significantly more expensive than early
+interventions delivered on the ward.
+Studies indicate that ICU direct costs per day
+for survivors are six to seven times higher than for non-ICU care (Norris et al., 1995).
+By preventing unplanned ICU admissions, this system aims to reduce length of stay
+and alleviate capacity constraints.

 ## Future Enhancements